Chapter 7 – Faculty and Staff

 7.21.12 After studying the report, the dean shall discuss each proposal with the department chairperson in conference.
-Within a reasonable time, the dean shall then inform the department chairperson, in writing, of his/her decision on each proposal.
+Within a reasonable time, the dean shall then inform the department chairperson, in writing, of the dean’s own decision on each proposal.
 A proposal may be marked “approved” without further explanation.
 If a proposal is marked “disapproved,” reasons for the disapproval shall be given in writing.
-If further conference fails to reconcile a disagreement between the dean and the department chairperson, the President or Provost shall arbitrate the disagreement.
+If further conference fails to reconcile a disagreement between the dean and the department chairperson, the President or Provost shall arbitrate the disagreement. #21-22-6

-7.21.13 If, in the opinion of the dean or the department chairperson, a faculty member’s work is so unsatisfactory under any of the criteria in 7.22.10 and 7.40.10-7.45.10 as to endanger his/her future promotion or retention, the department chairperson shall give the faculty member formal notification of the cause of dissatisfaction, either orally or in writing according to the judgment of the department chairperson.
-Such notification normally shall follow the annual review of the faculty member’s work but may be given at any other time deemed advisable.
+7.21.13 If, in the opinion of the dean or the department chairperson, a faculty member’s work is so unsatisfactory under any of the criteria in 7.22.10 and 7.40.10-7.45.10 as to endanger future promotion or retention, the department chairperson shall give the faculty member formal notification of the cause of dissatisfaction, either orally or in writing according to the judgment of the department chairperson.
+Such notification normally shall follow the annual review of the faculty member’s work but may be given at any other time deemed advisable. #21-22-6

 7.22.10 Criteria for Promotion.
 Promotion shall be based on the extent of value to the University.
 The prime mission of a university is the discovery and dissemination of knowledge; teaching, research, and service are regarded as the criteria for promotion.
 Since faculty positions vary in designated responsibility, these criteria may be weighted differently among departments and among individual faculty members in determining value to the University.
 It shall be the responsibility of the faculty of the department or other organizational unit with the concurrence of the dean to determine periodically the relative importance of the criteria that shall apply and to report this to the individual faculty members. #12-13–30